Inside: Tips for parents to survive daylight savings with young kids. Spoiler Alert: It won’t be pretty, but you can do this.

 Your kids have plenty of other things to do in your house.
 I’m quite sure of it.
 You need to make Daylight Savings easier on your poor tired mind.
 Don’t feel guilty about it.
 Your kids will be fine, and you won’t need to refill your migraine medication.

-Sometimes you just have to say “meh” because you are so tried you literally can’t even.
+Sometimes you just have to say “meh” because you are so tired you literally can’t even.

 Did you need to give into demands for pancakes at 5:35am to save your sanity?
 Fine.